Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2021.

 Apple's iPhone was a revelation when it launched back in 2007.
 Back then, the word 'smartphone' meant a stuffy interface, fiddly stylus and tiny screen.

-Fast forward 13 years and although a lot has changed in terms of consumer technology, in many circles, the iPhone is still the best smartphone on the planet.
-And when September rolls around, we're sure the iPhone 12 will once again break sales records, proving the Cupertino giant's enduring appeal.
+Fast forward 14 years and although a lot has changed in terms of consumer technology, in many circles, the iPhone is still the best smartphone on the planet.

 The Apple iPhone range covers lots of different screen sizes and prices, but which is the best iPhone for you?
 Do you want an entry-level handset to handle the basic tasks of making calls, web browsing and taking the occasional picture?
 Or do you want something more powerful in a premium package with flagship tech and a massive screen?
 Either way, Apple has an iPhone for you and they all run its iOS operating system, which is a doddle to use.

 Then there's the camera.
 The more expensive iPhones have incredible cameras, but it's worth investigating the cheaper models too.
 If all you need it for is pointing and shooting, without delving into all the various shooting modes available, chances are they'll more than suffice.

 In our experience, iPhones tend to be some of the best-sounding smartphones, while the quality of their screens is always up there with the very best at the money.
 The only extra bit of kit you might want to factor in is a pair of wireless earbuds or over-ear headphones depending on your personal preference.
-The Apple AirPods and AirPods Pros are good headphones, but their sound quality can be bettered.
+The Apple AirPods and AirPods Pro are good headphones, but their sound quality can be bettered.
 And while the AirPods Max are superb, they certainly cost a pretty penny.